 Many successful students, and in particular a very large concentration of those who have made giant leaps in score, credit drilling as being absolutely essential to their improvement.
 Drilling is the practice of isolating and practicing again and again a particular challenge that the LSAT presents.
 Study materials such as the Trainer have drills that can help you strengthen specific skills (such as translating conditional statements), but, for the most part, when students discuss drilling, they are talking about doing sets of LSAT questions, separated out by such characteristics as question type, game type, and so on.

-The reason why drilling is so effective is because the LSAT is very consistent in its design.
+The reason why drilling is so effective is because the LSAT is so very consistent in its design.
 The first few times you try playing Logic Games they may all seem uniquely challenging, but, when you bring together all of the Logic Games from all of the administered exams, you can see that the realm of possibility is in fact fairly limited and that the same issues show up again and again—so much so that you can isolate and prepare for all of them.
-And, when you bring together, say, twenty Match the Reasoning questions and solve them all consecutively, you can see great consistency in how they are designed, and notice patterns in terms of what leads to success and what leads to trouble, and you can work to habitualize efficient and effective routines.
+And, when you bring together, say, twenty Match the Reasoning Logical Reasoning questions and solve them all consecutively, you can see great consistency in how they are designed, and notice patterns in terms of what leads to success and what leads to trouble, and you can work to habitualize efficient and effective routines.

 Alternatively, imagine how much harder it would be to recognize such patterns and develop such routines if you only prepared by taking full practice exams, where you will see a Match the Reasoning questions every once in a while, and where you’d end up reviewing and thinking about Match the Reasoning questions while simultaneously trying to learn about and habitualize strategies for many other question types as well.

-You can purchase questions for your drilling directly from LSAC (the makers of the exam) in the form of books of 10 exams (which is the most cost-effective way to purchase problems), or individually.
 Finally, as I alluded to before, it is very useful to consciously bridge together your learning and your drill work.
 For example, you learn about a certain type of Logical Reasoning question, and then drill a set of those questions.
 In my opinion, this is the best way to get good at applying what you learn.

 1) Make sure to take the exams as realistically as possible.
 Most importantly, don’t give yourself extra breaks and such between sections.
 You need to build up your stamina.